 Members and member firms providing accountancy services, trust and company services or related services such as tax advice, audit or insolvency by way of business to the public must comply with the requirements of the Money Laundering Regulations 2017 and Money Laundering Regulations 2019 and must be supervised for compliance with these regulations by a supervisory authority, usually the IFA.

 The Consultative Committee of Accountancy Bodies (CCAB) Anti-Money Laundering guidance is the authoritative guidance, by which accountants and their firms may be judged, ultimately by disciplinary tribunals and the courts of law.
 This guidance has been updated for the new regulations and is awaiting HM Treasury approval.

 Further information on anti-money laundering.

-The IFA’s disciplinary regulations explain the process and role of each of the IFA’s three conduct committees, including investigations, disciplinary and appeal committees.
+The IFA’s disciplinary regulations explain the process and role of each of IFA’s conduct committees, including investigations, regulatory, disciplinary and appeal committees.
 Members finding themselves involved in IFA’s disciplinary process should make sure they are familiar with the disciplinary regulations.

 Disciplinary regulations effective from 1 September 2019.

 Guidance for disciplinary sanctions for use in disciplinary proceedings with effect from 1 September 2019.